 I got the same questions from Hispanic children when I taught ESL in a Memphis suburb as a newlywed.

 “Mrs. Odom, are you Mexican?
 Is your Mama Mexican?
 Is your Daddy?”

-Back then, I found it humorous, but the more I’ve considered it, the more I’ve realized that, perhaps, to them, I appeared black and Hispanic because they didn’t see blue eyes and red hair and ghost-white skin.
+Back then, I found it humorous, but the more I’ve considered it, the more I’ve realized that, perhaps, to them, I appeared different because they didn’t see blue eyes and red hair and ghost-white skin.
 They saw love.